tecnico-sec/Project-Overview-2024_1/README.md

 Each group member must participate and talk in the presentation, and be prepared to answer individual questions.
 If necessary, a more detailed discussion will be scheduled with each group.

+Until the end of the day of your presentation session:
+  - add presentation slides to the Git repository (both `PRESENTATION.pptx` and `PRESENTATION.pdf`);
+  - add a `VIDEO.url` text file with a link for downloading the demonstration video file.
+The link should be valid for at least 7 days;
+  - create a release tag called `done`.

 # 2. Calendar